 “What I need most of all are flowers, always, always.”Claude Monet, 1840-1926 Impressionist painter and life-long gardener

-The painters Camille Pissarro, Henri Matisse and Paul Cézanne used little touches of pure colour, their individual brush strokes blending together to produce the colour they desired when their completed work was viewed from a certain distance.
-This was the inspiration of French rose breeder Monsieur Henri Delbard in creating new roses that blended several colours almost like a hand painted rose.
-The end result is a range of magnificent roses that almost look unreal because they are so beautiful in their colours.
+The painters Camille Pissarro, Henri Matisse and Paul Cézanne, used little touches of pure colour, their individual brush strokes blending to produce the colour they desired when their work was viewed from a certain distance.
+This was the inspiration of French rose breeder Monsieur Henri Delbard in creating new roses that blended several colours, almost like a hand-painted rose.
+The result is a range of magnificent roses that almost look unreal because they are so beautiful in their multitude of colours.

 There is nothing more difficult for a truly creative painter than to paint a rose, because before he can do so he has first to forget all the roses that were ever paintedHenri Matisse